Postgraduate diploma: Australia and New Zealand

+Bangladesh

+In Bangladesh, both public and private sector institutions offer Postgraduate Diploma (PGD) programmes across various fields.
+In the public sector, Bangladesh Institute of Management (BIM) provides a range of Postgraduate Diploma courses, notably in Management, aimed at developing managerial skills for mid-career professionals.
+In the private sector, institutions like Bangladesh Institute of Management Studies (BiMS) offer Postgraduate Diplomas, with programmes designed to enhance practical and theoretical knowledge for professionals across disciplines.

 Canada

 In Canada, a postgraduate certificate program consists of two to three semesters, which can be completed in less than one year in some instances.
 A university's degree or a master's degree is required to be accepted in this type of program.
 It offers the advantage of not requiring to write a thesis and to focus on a concise subject.
 It is recommended for students wishing to enhance their professional skills as it concentrates on a more practical application in order to enter the labor market.
 Depending on the province, the title can vary: Post-Graduate Diploma, Graduate Diploma, Post-Graduate Certification, Post-Baccalaureate or D.E.S.S.
 (Quebec's Diplômes d'études supérieures spécialisées).
 See links to the Canadian education system, as the various regions can be quite different.

+Colombia

+In Colombia, postgraduate diplomas (Especializaciones) are offered by universities and higher education institutions as specialized short programs designed to enhance professional knowledge and skills.
+These programs typically require a completed bachelor's degree (Licenciatura or Pregrado) for admission and serve as an alternative to a full master's degree (Maestría).

+Postgraduate diplomas in Colombia are widely used in fields such as business administration, education, healthcare, law, and engineering.
+They usually last between 6 months and 1 year and focus on applied learning rather than research.
+Many Colombian universities, including the Universidad de los Andes, Universidad Nacional de Colombia, and Pontificia Universidad Javeriana, offer these programs to professionals looking to improve their career prospects or specialize in emerging disciplines.

+The programs do not confer a master's degree but may allow students to later transition into a master's program with advanced standing.
+Unlike a master's degree, postgraduate diplomas in Colombia do not require a thesis or dissertation.